ahujaprabhpreet/ccwebapp/infrastructure/aws/scripts/README.md

 Enter this command: <br> ./csye6225-aws-networking-termination.sh: This command deletes the cloud stack

-From the command promt enter name of the stack to delete.
+From the command promt enter name of the stack to delete. <br>
 Please enter vpc name : my-vpc